Barfoot Lookout Complex

-Barfoot Lookout Complex is a forest lookout situated on Buena Vista Peak in the Douglas Ranger District in the Chiricahua Mountains in Cochise County, Arizona.
-It was built in 1935, perhaps by members of the Civilian Conservation Corps.
-The complex "represents one of the best examples of its type in the Southwestern Region", and consists of a 14 foot by 14 foot lookout house, shed, privy, concrete cistern, and a native stone retaining wall.
-When it was designated by the NHRP, none of the structures had any modifications since they had been built.
-The complex is approximately 80 feet by 80 feet, with the retaining wall along the west edge of the boundary.
+Barfoot Lookout Complex was a forest lookout situated on Buena Vista Peak in the Douglas Ranger District in the Chiricahua Mountains in Cochise County, Arizona.
+It was built in 1935.
+It is hypothesized to have been built by members of the Civilian Conservation Corps.
+The complex consisted of a 14 foot by 14 foot lookout house, shed, privy, concrete cistern, and a native stone retaining wall.
+When it was designated by the NHRP, none of the structures had received any modifications since they had been built.
+The complex was approximately 80 feet by 80 feet, with the retaining wall along the west edge of the boundary.

 The structure was destroyed in the Horseshoe 2 Fire in 2011.